AVORG/wp-avorg-plugin/README.md

 0. In the WordPress admin panel, navigate to "Plugins > Add New" and click the "Upload Plugin" button
 0. Upload the zip file you downloaded
 0. Activate the plugin

+### PHP 7.2

+On MacOS install using [these scripts](https://php-osx.liip.ch/), then add /usr/local/php5/bin to your path.

 ## Shortcodes